 Once you have an idea of what kind of lead magnet you want to use, let’s go over some best practices and the final elements you need to create a strong list building strategy.

 Stick to one main call-to-action

 A call-to-action (CTA) refers to a direct action that you want your audience to take.
 In this case, you want to inspire your audience to sign up for your email list by using incentive and action-oriented language to get them to click your CTA button.

-If you aren’t sure what words you should be using in your CTA copy, you can look at the CTA word bank from CoSchedule below to get some ideas.
+If you aren’t sure what words you should use in your CTA copy, look at the CTA word bank from CoSchedule (below) to get some ideas.

-When you create your CTA, you want to make sure that it is strong and points to only one action.
-If you give your audience too many options, they could develop analysis paralysis which often causes people to not make a decision when they are presented with an overwhelming amount of options.
+When you create your CTA, make sure that it is strong and points to only one action.
+If you give your audience too many options, they could develop analysis paralysis, which often causes people to not make a decision because they are presented with an overwhelming amount of options.

 The more options your audience has, the less likely they will be to sign up for your email list.
-You’ll want to focus your email sign-up form on one incentive or special offer in order to increase your email marketing conversions.
+Focus your email sign-up form on one incentive or special offer to increase your email marketing conversions.